SpringOne2GX-2014/Intro-to-Spring-Hadoop/simple-mapreduce/README.md

 Simple MapReduce example.

+**Note:** This example depends on the `tweets-mapreduce` project, so you must first build and install that.

 Requires that a tweets-hadoop*.txt file is available in HDFS under /twets/input/simple dir.

 From the XD shell run this: